ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 - In `choice 3`, there is an extra vertex and an edge.
 - `choice 4` represents maximal collapse of information - all the vertices and edges from `graph A` and `graph B` are squeezed into a single vertex and edge in the possible graph.

-`choice 1` has the feeling of *the most lazy choice* since `graph A` and `graph B` are kept seperate except for the overlap region.
+`choice 1` has the feeling of *the most lazy choice* / *least effort* since `graph A` and `graph B` are kept seperate except for the overlap region.
 It does nothing extra like coarse-graining information like `choice 2` and `choice 4`, or to add extra information like `choice 3`.
 Indeed `choice 1` is our choice!

 We shall now make our intuition of *least effort* precise by asking,